Beef Tamales cooked in the Instant Pot in half the time. Along with masa made with bacon drippings and filled with a flavorful shredded beef.

 Corn Husks

-- Rinse corn husks or hojas and place in a pot of water on the stove and bring to a boil, once boiling turn off heat.
-Let corn husks soak for 20-30 minutes, or until they are soft and pliable.
-Remove from water and allow husks to dry off.
+- Rinse corn husks and place in a pot of water on the stove and bring to a boil, once boiling turn off the heat.
+Let corn husks soak for 20-30 minutes until they are soft and pliable.
+Remove from water and allow the husks to dry off.
+I also like to wipe them off with a clean kitchen towel.

 Masa

-- In a stand mixer with a paddle attachment, add corn flour, salt, baking powder, and filtered bacon drippings.
+- In a stand mixer with a paddle attachment, add masa (corn flour), salt, baking powder, and filtered bacon drippings.
 If you do not have bacon drippings, then use oil or lard (manteca).
 Begin mixing on low speed to incorporate.

 - Gradually add in warm beef broth as the mixer is still going on low speed.
 Once all the broth is added increase speed to medium.
 Keep mixing and scraping down the sides of the bowl every few minutes until a soft smooth dough forms.
 Taste a little bit of masa for seasoning.
 If more salt is needed, add salt and mix the dough again.